 The resultant severe water and electrolyte depletion leads to intense thirst, oliguria, muscle cramps, weakness, and marked loss of tissue turgor, with sunken eyes and wrinkling of skin on the fingers.
-Hypovolemia, hemoconcentration, oliguria and anuria, and severe metabolic acidosis with K+ depletion (but normal serum Na+ concentration) occur.
+Hypovolemia, hemoconcentration, oliguria and anuria, and severe metabolic acidosis with potassium depletion (but normal serum sodium concentration) occur.
 If cholera is untreated, circulatory collapse with cyanosis and stupor may follow.
 Prolonged hypovolemia can cause renal tubular necrosis.

 Replacement of fluid loss is essential.
 Mild cases can be treated with standard oral rehydration formulas.
 Rapid correction of severe hypovolemia is lifesaving.
 Prevention or correction of metabolic acidosis and hypokalemia is important.
-For hypovolemic and severely dehydrated patients, IV replacement with isotonic fluids should be used (for details on fluid resuscitation, see Intravenous Fluid Resuscitation and Oral Rehydration).
+For hypovolemic and severely dehydrated patients, IV replacement with isotonic fluids should be used (see oral rehydration Oral Rehydration Oral fluid therapy is effective, safe, convenient, and inexpensive compared with IV therapy.
+Oral fluid therapy is recommended by the American Academy of Pediatrics and the World Health Organization... read more ).
 Water should also be given freely by mouth.

 Once intravascular volume is restored (rehydration phase), amounts for replacement of continuing losses should equal measured stool volume (maintenance phase).
 Adequacy of hydration is confirmed by frequent clinical evaluation (pulse rate and strength, skin turgor, urine output).
 Plasma, plasma volume expanders, and vasopressors should not be used in place of water and electrolytes.

 Oral glucose-electrolyte solution is effective in replacing stool losses and may be used after initial IV rehydration, and it may be the only means of rehydration in epidemic areas where supplies of parenteral fluids are limited.
-Patients who have mild or moderate dehydration and who can drink may be rehydrated with the oral solution (about 75 mL/kg in 4 h).
+Patients who have mild or moderate dehydration and who can drink may be rehydrated with the oral solution (about 75 mL/kg in 4 hours).
 Those with more severe dehydration need more and may need to receive the fluid by nasogastric tube.

-The oral rehydration solution (ORS) recommended by the WHO contains 13.5 g glucose, 2.6 g NaCl, 2.9 g trisodium citrate dihydrate (or 2.5 g NaHCO3), and 1.5 g KCl per liter of drinking water.
+The oral rehydration solution (ORS) recommended by the World Health organization (WHO) contains 13.5 g glucose, 2.6 g sodium chloride, 2.9 g trisodium citrate dihydrate (or 2.5 g potassium bicarbonate), and 1.5 g potassium chloride per liter of drinking water.
 This solution is best prepared using widely available, premeasured, sealed packets of glucose and salts; one packet is mixed with 1 L of clean water.
 Using such prepared ORS packets minimizes the possibility of error when untrained people mix the solution.
 If ORS packets are not available, a reasonable substitute can be made by mixing half a small spoon of salt and 6 small spoons of sugar in 1 L of clean water.
 The ORS should be continued ad libitum after rehydration in amounts at least equal to continuing stool and vomitus losses.

-Early treatment with an effective oral antimicrobial eradicates vibrios, reduces stool volume by 50%, and stops diarrhea within 48 h.
+Early treatment with an effective oral antimicrobial eradicates vibrios, reduces stool volume by 50%, and stops diarrhea within 48 hours.
 The choice of antimicrobial should be based on the susceptibility of V. cholerae isolated from the community.

 Injectable vaccines provide less protection for shorter periods of time with more adverse effects and are not recommended when an oral vaccine is available.